San7o/Brenta-Engine/README.md

 The project is structured into the 3 folders `engine`, `game`, `render` containing respectively the game engine, a game demo and a render demo.

-The project is under heavy developement, the following feature have been
+The project is under heavy developement, the following features have been
 implemented:

 - [x] Triangles